Home Visit ThailandCities, islands and provincesPhitsanulok, complete city guide

 The Night Market or Night Bazaar

-While the city is very quiet during the day, it comes alive in the evening and the large night market, the Night Bazaar, is the liveliest place.
+If the city is very quiet during the day, it comes alive in the evening, and the large night market, the night bazaar, is the most lively place.

-You can get a massage at the entrance, there are many stalls selling food, gadgets, souvenirs, clothes, antiques, amulets.
+You can get a massage at the entrance, there are many food stalls, gadgets, souvenirs, clothing, antiques, and amulets.

-You will also find restaurants with entertainment such as throwing Pak Boong ( Ipomoea aquatica or morning glory) aquatic plant cooked with garlic and soy, which is a local specialty.
+You will also find restaurants with entertainment such as Pak Boong throwing (Ipomoea aquatica or morning glory), an aquatic plant cooked with garlic and soybeans, which is a local specialty.

-You can also have a drink in the area facing the Nan River where there are a whole series of bars, some with small stages for musicians.
+You can also have a drink in the section facing the Nan River, where there is a whole series of bars, some with small stages for musicians.

-Topland , also called Topland Bazaar and Topland Center, is a complex which includes a shopping center with numerous stalls on several floors attached to a hotel, the Topland .
+The Topland, also known as Topland Bazaar and Topland Center, is a complex that includes a shopping center with many stands on several floors attached to a hotel, the Topland.

-On the top floor of the hotel is the city's most famous nightclub, Topland, which is very popular with the Chinese-Thai community.
+On the top floor of the hotel is the most famous nightclub in town, Topland, which is very popular with the Thai-Chinese community.

 Address: Topland Hotel & Convention Centre, 68/33 Ekathosarot Rd